|

 Jack Larson is a playwright whose work has been performed off-Broadway and at the Edinburgh Festival.
 And if you pick up a recording of the opera Lord Byron by the 20th century composer, Virgil Thompson, you'll find the libretto was written by Jack.

-Well, among his other accomplishments, Jack co-starred in the 1950's series The Adventures of Superman.
-He played Jimmy Olsen.
+Well, among his other accomplishments Jack co-starred in the 1950's series The Adventures of Superman.
+His character - which drew high praise from Sir Laurence - was Jimmy Olsen.

 Reference